-Children need healthy meals to learn and Keshequa Central School offers healthy meals every school day.
-Breakfast costs \$1.10 for K- 12, lunch costs \$1.50 for K-5, and \$1.60 for 6-12.
-Children from households that meet Federal income guidelines (outlined below) are eligible for free meals or reduced price meals.
-Reduced price meals cost each eligible student 25¢ for lunch and 25¢ for breakfast.
-To apply for free or reduced price meals, submit a Direct Certification letter from the NYS Office of Temporary and Disability Assistance OR complete the enclosed application, sign it, and return it to the school as soon as possible.
+Children need healthy meals to learn.
+(School Name) offers healthy meals every school day Breakfast costs \$1.10 lunch costs: Elementary K-5 - \$1.50: MS/HS 6-12 - \$1.60.
+Children from households that meet federal income guidelines (outlined below) are eligible for free meals or reduced price meals.
+Reduced price meals cost each eligible student \$.25 for lunch and \$.25 for breakfast.
+To apply for free or reduced price meals, submit a Direct Certification letter from the NYS Office of Temporary and Disability Assistance OR complete the enclosed application, sign it, and return it to Kim Flint as soon as possible.
 Please refer to the guidelines contained in this letter when completing the application.
 We cannot approve an application that is not complete, so be sure to fill out all required information.